CherryResearch/float/README.md

 ### Working now (alpha)
 - Multi-mode chat (API, local, server) with model selection and conversation history stored under `data/conversations/`.
+- Privacy levels for memories to prevent automatic RAG uploading secrets to cloud.
 - Built-in tools with approvals and scheduling; tool calls and thought/tool streams show up in the Agent Console.
 - Browser-first computer use with shared session-backed tools, screenshot results in chat, native OpenAI computer-tool passthrough for API mode, and an experimental Windows desktop runtime.
 - Memory + RAG (Chroma) with Knowledge UI, plus threads/semantic tagging.
 - Attachments + media viewer for images, PDFs, and common audio formats.
 - Calendar events + scheduled actions/tasks.
-- Conversation export/import (markdown/json/text) and history management.
-- Conversation import can also ingest OpenAI-style export ZIPs from the History sidebar via file upload (MD/JSON/text/ZIP), currently by selecting a zip and saving a new conversation, but this flow is not yet manually smoke-tested.
+- Conversation export/import (markdown/json/text) and history management, can ingest OpenAI-style export ZIPs from the History sidebar via file upload (MD/JSON/text/ZIP), currently by selecting a zip and saving a new conversation, but this flow is not yet manually smoke-tested.

 ### Planned / In progress
 - *workflows* chain together models to create a smooth and customizable experience; bounded recursion allows for more complex behavior.